Trucking news and briefs for Friday, Nov. 15, 2024:

 Over five days this summer, commercial vehicle inspectors conducted an unannounced hazardous materials/dangerous goods (HM/DG) inspection blitz, during which nearly 4,000 trucks were inspected and nearly 600 were found to have HM/DG violations.

-According to the Commercial Vehicle Safety Alliance, inspectors affixed 1,009 CVSA decals during the HM/DG Road Blitz, indicating no violations discovered, yet inspectors found HM/DG violations on another 576 of the vehicles inspected.
-Vehicles with out-of-service HM/DG violations were removed from roadways until those violations were corrected.
+According to the Commercial Vehicle Safety Alliance, inspectors affixed 1,009 CVSA decals during the HM/DG Road Blitz, indicating no violations discovered, yet inspectors found HM/DG out-of-service violations on another 576 of the vehicles inspected, which were removed from roadways until those violations were corrected.

 [Related: Roadcheck finds U.S. vehicle violations slightly higher than North American average]